 Florida 59-0324412 (State of Incorporation) (I.R.S.
-Employer Identification No.) 2200 Public Componets Paulturay 3300 Publix Corporate Parkway Lakeland, Florida 33811 (Address of principal executive offices) (Zip code) Registrant's telephone number, including · · · / Securities registered pursuant to Section 12(b) of the Act: None area code.
-(603) 000-1100 Securities registered pursuant to Section 12(g) of the Act: Common Sto ock \$1 00 Par Value Indicate by check mark if the Registrant is a well-known seasoned issue Yes No X i, as defined in Rule 403 of the Securities Act.
-Indicate by check mark if the Registrant is not required to file reports pu Yes No X ursuant to Section 13 or Section 15(d) of the Act.
-Indicate by check mark whether the Registrant (1) has filed all reports re Exchange Act of 1934 during the preceding 12 months and (2) has b days.
-Yes X No Indicate by check mark whether the Registrant has submitted electroni Interactive Data File required to be submitted and posted pursuant to Rul Yes X No Indicate by check mark if disclosure of delinquent filers pursuant to Iten not be contained, to the best of Registrant's knowledge, in definitive prin Part III of this Form 10-K or any amendment to this Form 10-K. (X) , Indicate by check mark whether the Registrant is a large accelerated filer reporting company.
-See the definitions of "large accelerated filer," "acc 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-acc celerated filer X Smaller reporting company Indicate by check mark whether the Registrant is a shell company (as de efined in Rule 12b-2 of the Act).
-Yes No X The aggregate market value of the common stock held by non-affiliates of June 26, 2015, the last business day of the Registrant's most recently The number of shares of the Registrant's common stock outstanding as •
+Employer Identification No.) 3300 Publix Corporate Parkway Lakeland, Florida (Address of principal executive offices) 33811 (Zip code) Registrant's telephone number, includ ling area code: (863) 688-1188 Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Common Stock \$1.00 Par Value Indicate by check mark if the Registrant is a well-known seasoned is ssuer, as defined in Rule 405 of the Securities Act.
+Yes No X Indicate by check mark if the Registrant is not required to file report Yes $\underline{\hspace{1cm}}$ No $\underline{\hspace{1cm}}$ No $\underline{\hspace{1cm}}$ ts pursuant to Section 13 or Section 15(d) of the Act.
+Indicate by check mark whether the Registrant (1) has filed all report Exchange Act of 1934 during the preceding 12 months and (2) has be Yes X No Indicate by check mark whether the Registrant has submitted electronic Data File required to be submitted and posted pursuant to Yes X No Indicate by check mark if disclosure of delinquent filers pursuant to not be contained, to the best of Registrant's knowledge, in definitive in Part III of this Form 10-K or any amendment to this Form 10-K. e proxy or information statements incorporated by reference Indicate by check mark whether the Registrant is a large accelerated reporting company.
+See the definitions of "large accelerated filer," '12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non- -accelerated filer X Smaller reporting company Indicate by check mark whether the Registrant is a shell company (a as defined in Rule 12b-2 of the Act).
+Yes No X The aggregate market value of the common stock held by non-affilia of June 24, 2016, the last business day of the Registrant's most received.
+The number of shares of the Registrant's common stock outstanding g as of February 7, 2017 was 761,952,000.
+Documents Incorporate ed By Reference